 Siddhartha is a story by Hermann Hesse, similar to the book The Alchemist with its theme of self-discovery and written in a style that is simple and lyrical.
 It too can be bought online as a dual-language book, making it ideal for intermediate learners.

 Cornelia Funke has been referred to as Germany’s version of J.K.
 Rowling, penning fantasy tales for young adults.
-Tintenherz or Inkheart is the first book of a trilogy about a young girl and her father, who have the ability to bring characters to life by reading a story aloud.
-Chaos ensues!
+Tintenherz (Inkheart) is the first book of a trilogy about a young girl and her father who have the ability to bring characters to life by reading a story aloud.

 German Short Stories

-If the idea of reading an entire novel in a foreign language is a bit too overwhelming for you at this point in your language education, consider reading short stories instead.
+If the idea of reading an entire novel in a foreign language is a bit too overwhelming at this point in your studies, consider reading short stories instead.

 Germany Through the Eyes of a Newcomer

-The text is targeted at beginners and aims to help language learners build upon their knowledge of isolated words and phrases, to understanding how these can be worked into sentences.
+The text is targeted at beginners and aims to help language learners build upon their knowledge of isolated words and phrases, to understand how these can be worked into sentences.

 Essays Covering Life in Berlin